Planning

 Transportation plan for Cook County

-Cook County once led the way in planning for and building the expressways that now run through the heart of the city.
+Cook County led the way in planning and building the expressways that now run through the heart of the city.
 I reported on the county's first comprehensive transportation plan since 1940, writing for BuiltWorlds.
 The new plan is about walking and bicycling and simply trying to hold the huge system together.
 How times have changed.

 Masdar City combines ancient practice and modern technology